Pratima-Kandel/Excel-Customer-Forecasting-Regression/README.md

 The result came out to an expected value of -$25, close enough to break-even that the staffing call is genuinely marginal, not obvious either way.
 That's a more useful answer than a flat yes or no. It tells a manager this decision needs context, like which day or which event, rather than a blanket policy.

+*Note: The decision tree applies an expected-value framework from coursework to the staffing question.
+Payoff values are illustrative rather than drawn from branch cost data.*

 ## Staffing Recommendations

 Add tellers on: